 Do you have a gadget that you can recommend or created?
 Feel free to add your information in the comment section below!

-disclaimer: No renumeration was received for any of these products.
+Disclaimer: No renumeration was received for any of these products.
+These are reviews based on observation and interviews.

 Too close to home.
 San Bernardino is too close to home.